GloverDonovan/webdev-bootcamp/guide/development_process.rst

 Git and GitHub
 ^^^^^^^^^^^^^^

-For projects using Git and GitHub (which is most Webdev projects), the process can be explained in more detail:
+For projects using Git and GitHub (i.e. most Webdev projects), the process can be explained in more detail:

-- On GitHub, ensure you have `forked the repository`_ for your project to your own account and have added it as a `remote`_ to your repository.
+- On GitHub, ensure that you have `forked the upstream repository`_ for the project to your own account.
+If you plan to regularly contribute to this repository, you should add the upstream repository as a `remote`_ to your repository so that you can fetch the latest changes from it.
 - Identify the main development branch for your project.
 This is usually the ``master`` branch.
 - Make sure the current branch is the development branch and create a new